snu-micc/LocalMapper/README.md

 python Train.py -i 1
 ```

+This training process usually takes 3~6 hours to complete using cuda-supporting GPU depending on the number of training reactions.

 ### [4] Predict the atom-mapping for raw data
 To use the model to predict the atom-mapping on raw reactions, simply run
 ```